Senior Haley Anderson, defending champ in 500 free, leads strong Trojan contingent.

 Diving squad also in action, Fri.-Sun., in Westwood.

-Kevin Clements, a 14-time NCAA All-American at Auburn and former American record holder with more than six years of collegiate coaching experience, is in his third year as an assistant swimming coach at USC.
+Kevin Clements, a 14-time NCAA All-American at Auburn and former American record holder with more than six years of collegiate coaching experience, is in his fourth year as an assistant swimming coach at USC.

 At USC, Clements works with all groups but more extensively with the Trojans' strong freestylers and IM'ers.
 He also aids in the recruiting efforts for the women's team and brings with him a great deal of swimming knowledge ranging from his international experience to winning an NCAA team championship.